-For these applications, users need high quality engineered plastics like UHMW, Acetal and PEEK, which actually can outperform metal bearings and bushings across various industries and applications due to their light weight, chemical resistance, and ability to stand up against friction.
+For these applications, users need high-quality engineered plastics like UHMW, Acetal, and PEEK, which actually can outperform metal bearings and bushings across various industries and applications due to their lightweight, chemical resistance, and ability to stand up against friction.

 Plastic can also be superior to metal when it comes to the production of gears.
-Specifically, plastic offers enhanced design flexibility, since they can be molded into various shapes to fit into existing machinery.
+Specifically, plastic offers enhanced design flexibility, since it can be molded into various shapes to fit into existing machinery.
 They’re also lighter and better suited to absorb noise and impact, resulting in quieter and smoother machining processes.